 Then adjust the paper towel width to your classes with a scissor.

-Afterward, paint the rainbow stripes on both ends of the paper towel the kitchen paper.
+Afterward, paint the rainbow pattern on both ends of the paper towel on the kitchen paper.
 Make sure both sides are identical.
 Do not use permanent markers!

-When step 3 is done, put one end of the paper towel in one glass and the other end in the other glass.
+When step 3 is done, put one end of the colored paper towel in one glass and the opposite end in the other glass.
 Make sure both ends of the paper are in the water.

-Preparation is done.
+The preparation is finished.
 Now it is time to have fun and watch the magic, your rainbow will start to grow.

 - Rainbows are not an object, they can not be approached or touched.